danhawkins/dannyhawkins-me/content/posts/go-dockertest-example.md

 }
 ```

-So we have a method to connect, a method to create a new person record and a method to count the entries.
+So we have a method to connect, a method to create a new person record and a method to count the records.
 These are all called from the main entry point

 ```golang
 func main() {